From The Desk of the Pastor

 Any files used on AI to build HTML will be discarded after being processed.
 Please always check the output from the tool, as the AI can make mistakes. - Banner:

 Upload a file with 1080 x 1350 pixels of size.
-If the file has the correct dimensions, simply mark the "star" icon to associate it to the article. - Text and HTML tabs:
+If the file has the correct dimensions, simply mark the "star" icon to include it on the article and rotator. - Text and HTML tabs:

 Prioritize using AI to type the text for you.
 If AI is not available, "copy and paste" from the PDF in the "Text" tab.
 The tool will input the HTML code. - Cut-Off Date: